expos-model/ExposR/README.md

 The expos_model function creates a raster file of wind exposure as a function of wind direction and inflection angle.

+The expos_damage function uses output from Hurrecon and Expos to create a raster file of wind damage where topograhic exposure at each location is determined by peak wind direction.

 The expos_summarize function displays summary information for a specified raster file, including the number of rows and columns, spatial extent, cell height and